 - It's only a bit of harmless fun;

 - Children just have to put up with it;

 Clear messages must be given that bullying is not acceptable and children must be reassured that significant adults involved in their lives are taking bullying seriously.
 Some acts of bullying could be a criminal offence.

 A climate of openness should be established in which children are not afraid to address issues and incidents of bullying.

-If the bullying involves a physical assault, as well as seeking medical attention where necessary, consideration should be given to whether there are any child protection issues to consider and whether there should be a referral to the Police where a criminal offence may have been committed.
-Bullying should always be referred to the police when the abuse constitutes a hate incident.
+If the bullying involves a physical assault, as well as seeking medical attention where necessary, consideration should be given to whether there are any safeguarding or child protection issues to consider and whether there should be a referral to the Police if a criminal offence may have been committed.
+Bullying should always be referred to the Police when the abuse constitutes a hate incident.

 Where appropriate, parents should be informed and updated on a regular basis.
 They should also, when applicable, be involved in supporting programmes devised to challenge bullying behaviour.